PeterDrake/drakepedia/software_development/xp_coding_steps.md

 ### 2.iii Check out your branch

-**_YOU SHOULD NEVER DO ANY CODING WHILE ON THE MASTER BRANCH.
+**_YOU SHOULD NEVER DO ANY CODING WHILE ON THE MAIN BRANCH.
 ALSO, TWO DIFFERENT PAIRS SHOULD NEVER BE WORKING ON THE SAME BRANCH._**

 ---